tc39/proposal-observable/EventTargetObservable.md

 1. EventTarget
 2. Promise

-Unfortunately these primitive do not compose, forcing web developers to resort to shared mutable state to coordinate concurrency in their web apps.
-Shared mutable state is a common source of bugs in concurrent applications like user interfaces.
+Unfortunately these primitives are difficult to compose without shared mutable state, a common source of bugs in concurrent applications like user interfaces.

-This proposal attempts to make building concurrent web apps easier by adding a new interface to the DOM: `EventTargetObservable`.
-An `EventTargetObservable` is an interface which extends EventTarget, an object to which an event is dispatched when something has occurred.
+This proposal attempts to make building concurrent web apps easier by adding a new interface to the DOM: `ObservableEventTarget`.
+An `ObservableEventTarget` is an interface which extends `EventTarget`, an object to which an event is dispatched when something has occurred.

-An `EventTargetObservable` can be adapted to an`Observable` that dispatches the events received by that `EventTargetObservable` to the Observable's Observers.
+An `ObservableEventTarget` can be adapted to an `Observable` that dispatches the events received by that `ObservableEventTarget` to the `Observable`'s observers.

-`Observable`s share a common subset of EventTarget and Promise semantics.
-Consequently `Observable`s can allow concurrent programs which use both EventTarget and Promises to be built compositionally.
+`Observable`s share a common subset of `EventTarget` and `Promise` semantics.
+Consequently `Observable`s can allow concurrent programs which use both EventTargets and Promises to be built compositionally.

-## EventTargetObservable API
+## ObservableEventTarget API

-The `EventTargetObservable` interface introduces a new `on` method to `EventTarget`.
-The `on` method created an`Observable` which forwards events dispatched to the `EventTargetObservable` to its Observers when the type of the event matches the type argument passed to the `on` method.
+The `ObservableEventTarget` interface introduces a new `on` method to `EventTarget`.
+The `on` method created an`Observable` which forwards events dispatched to the `ObservableEventTarget` to its Observers when the type of the event matches the type argument passed to the `on` method.

 ```
 interface Event { /* https://dom.spec.whatwg.org/#event */ }